 Creation installed lawn and sprinkler

-Whether you have a new tree, or a whole bunch of new trees, shrubs, perennials, and sod, we want to help you make sure your new landscaping stays alive, and thrives.
-In Colorado, we see more things dying from lack of water, than from too much water, so in VERY general terms, when in doubt, try adding water.
+Whether you have a new tree, or a whole bunch of new trees, shrubs, perennials, and sod, we want to help you make sure that your new plants stay alive.
+In Colorado, we tend to see more things dying from lack of water than from too much water, so in VERY general terms, when in doubt, try adding water.
 Best practice watering for lawns, trees, shrubs, and turf: Soak deeply, allow time to dry, soak deeply, allow to dry, repeat…

-We attempt to size your drip line emitters to each planting, taking into account it’s water requirements, location, soil type, and the size of the root ball so that once established, if you run your drip line for an hour, every three days during the first year, everything should do well.
+We attempt to size drip line emitters to each planting, taking into account it’s water requirements, location, soil type, and the size of the root ball so that once established, if you run the drip line station for an hour, every three days, everything should thrive.

 How do you know if your plants need more water?
 The best way to tell is to check the soil.
-Dig down next to a new planting, just outside the root ball, to a depth of at least 6″, and pull up a handful of soil.
-If it is soaking wet, it’s too wet, if it is damp, it’s fine, if it’s dry and crumbly, it needs water asap.
+Dig down next to a new planting, just outside the root ball, to a depth of about 6″, and pull up a small handful of soil.
+If it is soaking wet, it’s too wet, if it is damp, it’s fine, if it’s dry and crumbly, it needs water.

 When manually adding water to a new planting, let the hose run slowly right on the root ball.
-Watering the surrounding soil does not help at all because the roots won’t spread much in the first year or two.
-We place the drip line emitters right over the root ball for this reason.
-The is why additional water is best added by running an extra cycle on the drip line zone using the sprinkler timer, or adding some watering time to the program itself.
+Watering the surrounding soil does not help, because roots won’t spread much in the first year or two; we place drip line emitters right over the root ball for this reason.

 Creation installed lawn and sprinkler